sevenval/flat-docs/tutorial/README.md

 ## In the Flow

-The [_Flow_](../reference/flow.md) feature of FLAT gives us full control over request and response processing.
+The [_flow_](../reference/flow.md) feature of FLAT gives us full control over request and response processing.
-Let's create a simple Flow definition in `hello.xml` with an [`echo` _action_](../reference/actions/echo.md) that produces a JSON snippet:
+Let's create a simple flow definition in `hello.xml` with an [`echo` _action_](../reference/actions/echo.md) that produces a JSON snippet:

 ```xml